Endless to-do lists.

 If you are sweating at work, make sure you aren’t sweating the small stuff.
 The Pareto principle (also called the “80/20 rule”) is about finding the 20% of the tasks you do throughout the day that produce 80% of your results.
 Focus on those instead of the small, thankless tasks that don’t matter very much.

-The next time you’re faced with a stressful situation, take a moment.
-Stop what you’re doing.
-Perform the following steps:
+The next time you’re faced with a stressful situation, take a moment to breathe and set your state of mind before you jump in.

-1. Take five deep breaths in and out.
-Focus on ‘breathing through your belly’ – filling your belly up with breath first, and then your chest.
+- Take five deep breaths in and out.
+Focus on ‘deep breathing through your belly’ – filling your belly up with breath first, and then your chest.

-2. As you breath out, imagine all the stress in your body leaving.
+- As you breathe out, imagine all the stress in your body leaving.